History of Oman in Timeline

 2017: Oil and gas sector represented 30.1 percent of the nominal GDP

-In 2017, tourism revenue grew to RO 719 million (US$1.8 billion).
+In 2017, tourism revenues in Oman grew to RO 719 million (US$1.8 billion).

-2017: Oman's research and development spending between 2016
+2017: Oman's research and development spending

 Oman's research and development spending between 2016 and 2017 averaged 0.24 percent, which is significantly lower than the world's average (2.2 percent) during the same period.

-January 2018: Oman Wins Second Title in Arabian Gulf Cup
+January 2018: Oman Wins 23rd Arabian Gulf Cup

-In June 2018, the city of Qurayyat in Oman set the record for highest minimum temperature in a 24-hour period, at 42.6 °C (108.7 °F).
+In June 2018, Qurayyat set a record for the highest minimum temperature in a 24-hour period, reaching 42.6 °C (108.7 °F).

-2018: Budget deficit of 32 percent
+2018: Oman had a budget deficit of 32 percent

 In 2018, Oman had a budget deficit of 32 percent of total revenue and a government debt-to-GDP ratio of 47.5 percent.

-2018: Oman's ranking in World Press Freedom Index
+2018: World Press Freedom Index Ranking

 In 2018, Reporters Without Borders ranked Oman 127th out of 180 countries on its World Press Freedom Index.